Skip to Main Content

 Showing Up For Racial Justice (SURJ)

-Through community organizing, mobilizing, and education, seeks to move white people to act as part of a multi-racial majority for racial justice.
+Through community organizing, mobilizing, and education, this organization seeks to move white people to act as part of a multi-racial majority for racial justice.

 United We Dream

-Works to eradicate discrimination of undocumented immigrants living in the U.S. They empower immigrant youth to develop their leadership, their organizing skills, and to develop their own campaigns at the local, state, and federal levels to fight for justice and dignity for immigrants and all people.
+This organization works to eradicate discrimination of undocumented immigrants living in the U.S. They empower immigrant youth to develop their leadership and organizing skills and to develop campaigns to fight for justice and dignity for immigrants and all people.

 Vera Institute of Justice